ShivamT007/ml-fundamentals/docs/env-setup-local.md

 source .venv/bin/activate

 pip install -r requirements.txt

+# Register the kernel for Jupyter notebooks
+python -m ipykernel install --user --name=ml-fundamentals --display-name="Python 3.11 (ml-fundamentals)"
 ```

 <br>

 ## Use the notebooks

+After completing the setup above, the kernel "Python 3.11 (ml-fundamentals)" will be available in VS Code's kernel picker.

 You're now ready to [run the notebooks in VS Code](using-notebooks-in-vs-code.md).